Starting a new job

 • What has helped me to manage work stressors before?

-• Are there unhealthy coping strategies that I need to avoid, such as overworking, sleep deprivation, substance use or lack of self-care?
+• Are there unhealthy coping strategies I need to avoid, such as overworking, sleep deprivation, substance use or lack of self-care?

 • What will help me thrive in this new role?
 Do any of the things I need require support from someone else?
 If yes, what’s the best way for me to request their support?